Federal Election Law Crimes and Defenses

 At Eisner Gorin LLP, we understand the federal laws that address the integrity of our political system and know how a federal prosecutor will attempt to build a case against you.

-We might be able to negotiate with the prosecutor for a favorable outcome on the case, but first, need to review all the details and discuss legal options.
+We might be able to negotiate with the prosecutor for a favorable outcome on the case, but first, we need to review all the details and discuss legal options.

 We are located in Los Angeles County and serve people in California and throughout the United States.